 Committee

-After admission to the PhD program and before taking the PhD comprehensive exam, the candidate chooses a committee of at least four members, which is approved by the advisor.
+After admission to the PhD program and before taking the PhD comprehensive exam, the candidate chooses a committee of at least five members, which is approved by the advisor.
 At least three of the faculty members must be University of Iowa tenure-track faculty members.
 At least two of the faculty members must be from the major department (defined as faculty members who hold any appointment in the major department), and University of Iowa tenure-track faculty members.

 PhD Comprehensive Exam (Prospectus)

 Each PhD committee member will sign the examination report as satisfactory, reservations, or unsatisfactory.
-A vote of "Reservations" should only be used when a faculty member feels that the deficiencies displayed by the student were modes and can be readily rectified.
+A vote of "Reservations" should only be used when a faculty member feels that the deficiencies displayed by the student were modest and can be readily rectified.
 In the event of a report with two or more votes of "Reservations," the committee's requirements of the student to correct the deficiencies must be recorded and submitted to the Graduate College with the examination report form.
 The statement must specify the time allotted for completion of the aforementioned actions.
 For example, if additional coursework is required, a list of suitable courses must be presented.
 If the candidate must rewrite their research prospectus, the deficient areas must be identified.
 If the candidate satisfies the required actions within the specified period of time, the comprehensive examination will be recorded as "Satisfactory" as of that date.
 If the actions are not satisfied on time, or if the actions are not of sufficient quality, the comprehensive examination will be recorded as "Unsatisfactory" as of that date.
 The candidate will not be admitted to the PhD final examination of the dissertation until a grade of "Satisfactory" has been recorded for the comprehensive exam.

 In the case of a report of unsatisfactory on a comprehensive examination, the committee may grant the candidate permission to attempt a reexamination no sooner than four months after the first examination.
 The examination may be repeated only once, at the option of the department.